carnivuth/tatodrone/readme.md

 WebGL project for my computer graphics exam:

-The project consist of a 3D scene with a drone that a user can control with keyboard and on screen buttons with dynamic lighting implemented following the Phong model
+The project consist of a 3D scene with a drone that a user can control with keyboard and on screen buttons with dynamic lighting implemented following the Phong model, a demo can be found [here](https://tatodrone.carnivuth.org)

 ## DEMO
 ![](demo/demo.gif)